boltKrank/rubyNotes/koan_notes.md

 ## Booleans

+### True or false ?

+In Ruby, false is false, and nil is also false.
+Everything is is true.
+Such as 0, 1, [], {}, "", etc.

 ### Question marks

 If a method ends in a question mark this means that a boolean is expected. i.e.: